vhelin/SameSameC/README.md

 ## Features missing when compared with ANSI C89

 - No const strings.
 Will be implemented later.
-- No pointer arithmetics like
+- No pointer usage like
     *ptr = 1;
   Instead do
     ptr[0] = 1;
 - No syntactic sugar for multidimensional arrays.
 Perhaps implemented later.
 Meanwhile create your own using a one dimensional array.
 - No floats or doubles or typedefs.
 All you have are u8 (8-bit unsigned int), s8 (8-bit signed int), u16 (16-bit unsigned int), s16 (16-bit signed int) and structs/unions.
 - No casting.
 Perhaps implemented later.
 In calculations all involved will be automatically casted to the highest type in the calculation.
-- No free floating blocks inside blocks
+- No code blocks inside blocks

 ## Features not in ANSI C89